Jonplussed/purescript-webgl-monad/README.md

 however, so I don't know what all of these common uses _are_.

 That's where you come in.
 Help me implement common patterns by raising Github issues or providing pull requests!
-Together we can reign this chimeric state machine into some semblance of respectability.
+Together we can rein this chimeric state machine into some semblance of respectability.

 ## Differences from [purescript-webgl][2]